congto/ktos-108/Lab_04_Managing_VMs_With_Nova.md

 - If the scheduler isn't "saying" much, enable debugging (from the container review)

 ### Extra Extra Credit
+If you don't have a working Cinder environment, do the following, otherwise, skip ahead to the creation of a volume:
 - rebuild your environment to enable cinder:
   - on the openstack system VM:  ```echo 'enable_cinder: "yes"' > /etc/kolla/globals.yml``` and then delete and re-build the openstck enviornment: